-2019 Application Deadlines
+2020 Application Deadlines

-The Designators will hold two grant rounds in 2019.
+The Designators will hold two grant rounds in 2020.

-The Spring 2019 grant round will focus on requests for projects which can be completed and for which reimbursement funding can be sought on or before December 31, 2019.
-Applications are due by 5:00 pm on Friday, May 10 and will be reviewed at a meeting in early June.
+The Spring 2020 grant round will focus on requests for projects which can be completed and for which reimbursement funding can be sought on or before December 31, 2020.
+Applications are due by 5:00 pm on Friday, May 1 and will be reviewed at a meeting in early June.

-The Fall 2019 grant round will accept requests for projects whose projected completion is on or before December 31, 2020.
-Applications are due by 5:00 pm on Friday, October 4 and will be reviewed at a meeting in late November.
+The Fall 2020 grant round will accept requests for projects whose projected completion is on or before December 31, 2021.
+Applications are due by 5:00 pm on Friday, October 9 and will be reviewed at a meeting in early December.

 Most grants awarded will be in the \$20,000-\$40,000 range, but the Designators will consider all projects that fulfill the Foundation's goals and offer outstanding benefit to the community.
+Grants larger than \$40,000 are more rare exceptions.
+If you are requesting more than \$40,000, please provide justification for a larger request.

 The Designators will host an applicant forum before each grant round.
 Potential applicants are invited to attend to learn more about the review process and the Foundation's current priorities.
-Pre-registration is required.
+Pre-registration is required and open to all applicants.
+Please register here.

-Spring Forum, Tuesday, April 9, 1:30-3:30 pm, Hemenway & Barnes, 75 State Street, Boston, MA
+Spring Forum, Wednesday, April 1, 1:30-3:30 pm, Hemenway & Barnes, 75 State Street, Boston, MA

-Fall Forum, Wednesday, September 11, 1:30-3:30 pm, Hemenway & Barnes, 75 State Street, Boston, MA
+Fall Forum, Wednesday, September 9, 1:30-3:30 pm, Hemenway & Barnes, 75 State Street, Boston, MA